awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-explore-error-stream.md

    Notice that there are no rows in the **Formatted stream** sample\.
 However, the **Error stream** tab shows data with an error message\.
 The **Error stream** tab shows data sent to the in\-application error stream\.

-   Because you changed the column data type, Amazon Kinesis Data Analytics was not able to bring the data in the in\-application input stream, and instead it sent the data to the error stream\.
+   Because you changed the column data type, Kinesis Data Analytics could not bring the data in the in\-application input stream\.
+It sent the data to the error stream instead\.

-## Divide by Zero Error<a name="intro-error-divide-zero"></a>
+## Introducing a Divide by Zero Error<a name="intro-error-divide-zero"></a>

 In this exercise, you update the application code to introduce a runtime error \(division by zero\)\.
 Notice that Amazon Kinesis Data Analytics sends the resulting rows to the in\-application error stream, not to the in\-application error stream where the results are supposed to be written\.

-1. Follow the Getting Started exercise to create an application\.
-For instructions, see [ Step 3: Create Your Starter Amazon Kinesis Data Analytics Application](get-started-exercise.md)\.
+1. Create a Kinesis data analytics application as described in the Kinesis Data Analytics [Getting Started](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/get-started-exercise.html) exercise\.

    Verify the results on the **Real\-time analytics** tab as follows:

    Sour

-1. Update the `SELECT` statement in the application code to introduce divide by zero\.
-For example:
+1. Update the `SELECT` statement in the application code to introduce divide by zero; for example:

    ```
    SELECT STREAM ticker_symbol, sector, change, (price / 0) as ProblemColumn